 Note: While preparing a Birds of Ocracoke profile on the Savannah “Ipswich” Sparrow, a bird that winters here in the dunes, I looked at its summer home, Sable Island off the coast of Nova Scotia.
 I discovered that Ocracoke and Sable islands have a lot in common, feral horses, shipwrecks, even ghost legends.
 In addition, there are stark contrasts.
-This is the first of a series on the two islands.
 By way of introduction: Ocracoke meet Sable.
 Sable meet Ocracoke.

 By Peter Vankevich

 On Sable Island, Nova Scotia, the first recorded shipwreck was the Delight in 1583.
 The ship was part of the fleet of Sir Humphrey Gilbert’s Newfoundland expedition with the mission of establishing an English colony in the Americas.

 As they approached Sable in the predawn of August 29, a violent storm struck, and the Delight ran aground on one of the many hidden sandbars.